-Pruning tip: Plants will get leggy over time.
+Pruning it back.
+Plants will get leggy over time.
 Plants that have flowered should be cut down in spring.
 Cut the main stem, leaving a pair of its lower leaves.

 In the wild, Zebra plant thrives in the high humidity and frequent downpours of the rain forest.
 It will thrive indoors, too, as long as its need for high humidity is met.
 A room humidifier is the most effective way to increase moisture in the air.
 Or you can stand the pot on a tray of wet pebbles to raise humidity around the plant.

 Don't be in a hurry to repot.
 Aphelandra squarrosa prefers to be slightly pot-bound and blooms best this way.
 Keep it in a smallish pot.
 Repot in spring when needed to refresh the soil.
 If you want to cover up a plain nursery pot, slip it into a cachepot -- a decorative planter without drainage holes.
 I put small river rocks in the bottom of mine to keep the inside pot above the drainage water.